biolink/biolink-model/docs/index.md

              * [Book](Book.md) - This class may rarely be instantiated except if use cases of a given knowledge graph support its utility.
              * [BookChapter](BookChapter.md)
              * [Serial](Serial.md) - This class may rarely be instantiated except if use cases of a given knowledge graph support its utility.
-       * [OntologyClass](OntologyClass.md) - a concept or class in an ontology, vocabulary or thesaurus
-          * [GeneOntologyClass](GeneOntologyClass.md) - an ontology class that describes a functional aspect of a gene, gene prodoct or complex
-          * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
-Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
-Can also be used to represent strains or subspecies.
-             * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
-          * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
-          * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
-Example instance: TAXRANK:0000017 (kingdom)
        * [Phenomenon](Phenomenon.md) - a fact or situation that is observed to exist or happen, especially one whose cause or explanation is in question
        * [PhysicalEntity](PhysicalEntity.md) - An entity that has material reality (a.k.a. physical essence).
           * [MaterialSample](MaterialSample.md) - A sample is a limited quantity of something (e.g. an individual or set of individuals from a population, or a portion of a substance) to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 [SIO]